-After introducing a few basic principles last week of how you can change yourself to be wealthy, this week I want to introduce risk and how the wealthy manage it.
+After introducing a few basic principles previously of how you can change yourself to be wealthy, this week I want to introduce risk and how the wealthy manage it.

 It is important that we consider risk at this stage of your journey as it is one of the most significant factors that sets the wealthy apart from the poor.

 Sure you can put your money in the bank and earn the risk free rate of return, but have you looked at what is happening around the world with interest rates?
-Rates are at some of the lowest levels seen in history and Europe and Japan currently have negative interest rates…
+Rates are at some of the lowest levels seen in history and some markets have even experienced negative interest rates…

-So if you want to make the type of returns required to become wealthy, you can’t rely on risk free rates and will therefore have to take some risk.
+So if you want to make the type of returns required to become wealthy, you can’t rely on risk free rates and will therefore need to take some risk.

-And this is where the wealthy separate themselves from the poor.
+And this is where the wealthy separate themselves from everybody else.